stephenswat/stephenswat.github.io/pages/index.md

 <img src="/images/mugshot.jpg" class="inline-right" style="float: right; width: 40%;" />

 Hello there!
-My name is Stephen, and I am currently a PhD student in computer science at the University of Amsterdam in collaboration with the European Organization for Nuclear Research (CERN).
-Under the supervision of Ana-Lucia Varbanescu, Andy Pimentel, Andreas Salzburger, and Attila Krasznahorkay, I work on applying heterogeneous computing -- GPGPUs in particular -- to the reconstruction of particles in high-energy collisions.
+My name is Stephen, and I am currently a scientific software developer at the European Organization for Nuclear Research (CERN).
+I work on applying heterogeneous computing -- GPGPUs in particular -- to the reconstruction of particles in high-energy collisions.
+I apply various practical and theoretical performance engineering techniques and model in order to prepare the field of high-energy physics for the data challenges of the future.

 Outside of work I like to cycle, play tabletop games of all kinds, take photographs, cook, and commit myself to amateur botany.
 I am also very